AdobeDocs/experience-platform.en/help/dashboards/permissions.md

 ## Available dashboard permissions {#available-permissions}

-The [!DNL Dashboards] service provides three permissions that, when combined, provide full access to the [!UICONTROL Profiles], [!UICONTROL Segments] and [!UICONTROL Destinations] dashboards within Adobe Experience Platform.
+The [!DNL Dashboards] service provides three permissions that, when combined, provide full access to the [!UICONTROL Profiles], [!UICONTROL Segments], [!UICONTROL Destinations], and [!UICONTROL Licence Usage] dashboards within Adobe Experience Platform.
 These permissions are:

 | Permission  | Description  |
 |---|---|